red-data-tools/red_amber/README.md

 ## Requirements
 ### Ruby
 Supported Ruby version is >= 3.0 (since RedAmber 0.3.0).
-- I decided to remove Ruby 2.7 without waiting for EOL.
+- I decided to remove support for Ruby 2.7 without waiting for its EOL.
 See [Release note for v0.3.0](https://github.com/heronshoes/red_amber/discussions/162) for details.

 ### Libraries
 ```ruby